 Here are three trends to keep in mind and what they mean to you.

-Many law firms are now cloud-based, leveraging Software-as-a-Service (SaaS) products to adapt to modern industry standards and run their practices cost-effectively.
+Many law firms are now cloud-based, leveraging software solutions to adapt to modern industry standards and run their practices cost-effectively.

 - Document management systems to run a “paperless” office